$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

 \subsection{Interpolating between lattice and LCSR form factors}

-The LCSR and lattice form factor calculations are complementary since the former is valid at low $q^2$ and the latter at high $q^2$.
+The LCSR and lattice FF calculations are complementary since the former is valid at low $q^2$ and the latter at high $q^2$.
 Performing a combined fit of the SSE parameterisation to both lattice and LCSR results is useful for two reasons.
 First, whether a good fit to two completely independent methods in two different kinematical regions is possible at all is a powerful consistency check of those methods.
-Second, in phenomenological analyses constraining physics beyond the SM combining both observables at low and at high $q^2$, one needs a consistent set of form factors for the full $q^2$ range.
+Second, in phenomenological analyses constraining physics beyond the SM combining both observables at low and at high $q^2$, one needs a consistent set of FFs for the full $q^2$ range.

 To obtain this combined fit, we first generate pseudo-data points with correlated theoretical uncertainties at three $q^2$ values both at low and at high $q^2$.
 For LCSR at low $q^2$, we proceed as in the previous subsection.
-For the lattice form factors at high $q^2$, we make use of the parameterisation of lattice form factors provided in \cite{Horgan:2013hoa}.
-We generate an ensemble of series expansion coefficient sets randomly distributed according to a multivariate normal distribution, using the fitted central values and covariance given in \cite{Horgan:2013hoa}.
-For each of the sets, we then evaluate the form factors at the three $q^2$ values and extract the uncertainties and correlation of these pseudo-data points.
+For the lattice FFs at high $q^2$, we make use of the parameterisation of lattice FFs provided in \cite{Horgan:2015vla}.
+We generate an ensemble of series expansion coefficient sets randomly distributed according to a multivariate normal distribution, using the fitted central values and covariance given in \cite{Horgan:2015vla}.
+For each of the sets, we then evaluate the FFs at the three $q^2$ values and extract the uncertainties and correlation of these pseudo-data points.

 We then construct a $\chi^2$ function